pmbaldha/email-tracker/readme.txt

 == Upgrade Notice ==
-* 5.3.14: Updated freemius library and tested with WordPress 6.8.2.
+* 5.3.15: Fixed the issue of ugly whitespace at the end of the email message.
+Now, Email looks better.
 A recommended update for all.